dansleboby/ZoomPHP-sdk/docs/Api/DashboardsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$from = new \DateTime("2013-10-20"); // \DateTime | Start date in 'yyyy-mm-dd' format.
+$from = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Start date in 'yyyy-mm-dd' format.
 The date range defined by the \"from\" and \"to\" parameters should only be one month as the report includes only one month worth of data at once.
-$to = new \DateTime("2013-10-20"); // \DateTime | End date.
+$to = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | End date.
-$type = "live"; // string | Specify a value to get the response for the corresponding meeting type.
+$type = 'live'; // string | Specify a value to get the response for the corresponding meeting type.
 The value of this field can be one of the following:<br> <br>`past` - Meeting that already occurred in the specified date range.<br>`pastOne` - Past meetings that were attended by only one user. <br>`live` - Live meetings.<br><br>  If you do not provide this field, the default value will be `live` and thus, the API will only query responses for live meetings.
 $page_size = 30; // int | The number of records returned within a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->dashboardMeetings($from, $to, $type, $page_size, $next_page_token);